GT-Vision-Lab/VQA/README.md

-Python API and Evaluation Code for Beta v0.1 sample of the VQA dataset.
+Python API and Evaluation Code for Beta v0.9 sample of the VQA dataset.
 ===================

 This sample of the dataset consists of
-- 10k images from COCO training images
+- 82783 images from COCO training images and 40504 images from COCO validation images
-- 30k questions (3 per image)
+- 248349 questions for training and 121512 questions for validation (3 per image)
-- 300k answers (10 per question)
+- 2483490 answers for training and 1215120 answers for validation (10 per question)

 There are two types of tasks
 - Open Ended Task (Questions are open ended)